Membership Management at a Coworking Space

 - App automatically reminds members to pay for unpaid invoices.

-- Automatic "paid" status integrated with access control system allows for full business automation.
+- Automatic "paid" status integrated with an access control system allows for full business automation.

-- No admin involvement means lower human error, less returns, and fewer losses.
+- No admin involvement means a lower human error, fewer returns, and fewer losses.

 - Relatively higher fees (usually 2-4%).